ComicScrip/contacts-api/README.md

-If, while developping, you must change the structure of the database to fit new requirements, you HAVE TO write a database migration script in order for the changes to be propagated in contributor local databases but also in the pre-prod/prod environments' DBs.
+If, while developping, you must change the structure of the database to fit new requirements, you HAVE TO write a database migration script in order for the changes to be propagated in contributors local databases but also in the pre-prod/prod environments' DBs.

 Here's an exemple of the helper command usage :
 ```